Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Comonotone Allocations

 \end{definition}

 For more on the relationship between the concave and increasing concave orders, we refer to \cite{shaked2007stochastic} and \cite{dana2005representation}.
 In particular, the following two results will be relevant for the present paper.
-The first result provides an equivalence between Schur concavity and S.S.D.\ consistency for monotone functionals.
-The next result shows that given concavity and an additional regularity assumption, Schur concavity and S.S.D.\ consistency are equivalent to law-invariance.
+The first result provides an equivalence between Schur concavity and SSD consistency for monotone functionals.
+The next result shows that given concavity and an additional regularity assumption, Schur concavity and SSD consistency are equivalent to law-invariance.
 Together, these results characterize monotone, concave, and law-invariant functionals as a class of strongly risk averse preferences.